wp-plugins/schedule-posts-calendar/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 3.1 =
+Minor bug update, see changelog for details.

 = 3.0 =
 Major update to include new functionality on the posts/pages list in WordPress.